N-Formylmethionine: Translation

 The addition of the formyl group to methionine is catalyzed by the enzyme methionyl-tRNA formyltransferase.
 This modification is done after methionine has been loaded onto tRNAfMet by aminoacyl-tRNA synthetase.
 Methionine itself can be loaded either onto tRNAfMet or tRNAMet.
-However, transformylase will catalyze the addition of the formyl group to methionine only if methionine has been loaded onto tRNAfMet, not onto tRNAMet.
+However, formyltransferase will catalyze the addition of the formyl group to methionine only if methionine has been loaded onto tRNAfMet, not onto tRNAMet.
+This is because the formyltransferase recognizes specific features of tRNAfMet.